brianholland99/main_system_install/README.md

 package.
 The 2015.8.8 version supplied by the default repos has an issue of printing a warning when executing certain commands.

-The script preseeds the key to the master rather than use salt-key to accept one sent by a minion.
-The direct copy avoids a small window for another system to connect with the same minion_id before the local minion does.
+The script preseeds the key since it is locally available and avoids needing to accept the key with salt-key.

 As root, run the following script substituting for MINION_ID: